Can I change my personality?

 What are the key ingredients to change?

-To tackle a problem with anxiety, low mood, procrastination, self-esteem, relationships, or feelings of guilt and shame, you need to have the relevant information that teaches you what you need to address.
-Without accurate knowledge of what works, you can be overwhelmed with ideas, many of which will be unlikely to help.
+To tackle a problem with anxiety, low mood, procrastination, self-esteem, relationships, or feelings of guilt and shame, you need to have the relevant information that teaches you what to address.
+Without accurate knowledge of what works, you can be overwhelmed with ideas, many of which will unlikely help.

-Our evolution is flawed, which means that we need to learn how to handle our thoughts and emotions.
-We need to learn the relevant skills and to practise them again and again.
+Our evolution is flawed, so we must learn how to handle our thoughts and emotions.
+We need to understand the relevant skills and practise them repeatedly.
 Without repetition, you stay the same.

 We need the support of other people too.
-As I’ve said, change is often complicated and we significantly increase our chances of success if we are surrounded by other people who can offer support, shared experience and determination.
+As I’ve said, change is often complicated, and we significantly increase our chances of success if surrounded by others who can offer support, shared experience and determination.

 If you want to find out how you score on the big five personality traits, take the test for free here.
-In the very least, you’ll entertain yourself for 15 minutes.
-At most, you’ll discover some ways of reflecting on your identity that will help.
+At the very least, you’ll entertain yourself for 15 minutes.
+At most, you’ll discover ways to reflect on your identity that will help.

 Either way, be mindful that you don’t buy into the absoluteness of your results.
 They can describe you, and they are not your destiny.